Required

 If you look inside ~/.config/nushell/config.nu

-but I prefer to launch WSL through Wezterm’s domain funcionality (domain "WSL:Arch"
+but I prefer to launch WSL through Wezterm’s domain funcionality (domain "WSL:Arch") from Windows,

 as fullscreen isn’t working correctly with Wayland and WSLg for me.